mojaloop/central-ledger/README.md

 You can configure the customized topic names in the config.
 Each position action key refers to position messages with associated actions.

-NOTE: Only POSITION.PREPARE is supported at this time, with additional event-type-actions being added later when required.
+NOTE: Only POSITION.PREPARE and POSITION.COMMIT is supported at this time, with additional event-type-actions being added later when required.

 ```
   "KAFKA": {
     "EVENT_TYPE_ACTION_TOPIC_MAP" : {
       "POSITION":{
+        "PREPARE": "topic-transfer-position-batch",
-        "PREPARE": "topic-transfer-position-batch"
+        "COMMIT": "topic-transfer-position-batch"
       }
     }
   }